TLara1/TLara1.github.io/_pages/other_interests.md

 I also played a good amount of <em>Warhammer: Age of Sigmar</em> back in high school.
 I was quite fond of my little plastic dinosaur army and the angry dwarf who accompanied them, although I was never too good at actually playing the game.
 Unfortunately, nowadays I am much less able to indulge in my miniature-painting pursuits (although rumours have it, I am becoming interested in <em>Trench Crusade</em>).
 </div>
 <div align="justify">
 As one may guess, I have also explored tabletop role-playing games, game-mastering <em>Dungeon World</em> and <em>Dungeons and Dragons</em> campaigns for my friends over the last two years.
 I've become quite curious about <em>Draw Steel</em> recently, though I haven't played yet.
+One of these days I'll try <em>Rifts</em>; everyone I tell about it seems to run away for some reason...
 </div>
 <div align="justify">
 I wish I could say I played <em>Magic: The Gathering</em>, but I mostly just read articles on the CEDH meta and watch LSV force artifacts in Vintage Cube, which is always entertaining.
-Every now and again, when an interesting in-universe set is released, you may find me at the prerelease convincing myself that five-colour good stuff is in fact not viable.
+Now and again, when an interesting in-universe set is released, you may find me at the prerelease, convincing myself that five-colour good stuff is, in fact, not viable.
+If I were ever to play again, more or less competitively, I would for sure be playing Pauper.
 </div>

 ## MIT French House _La Maison Française_